cytoscape/cytoscape.js/documentation/md/style.md

 You may alternatively use `css` in place of `style`, e.g. `.selector( ... ).css( ... )` or `{ selector: ..., css: ... }`.

-### Functional values
+### Function values

-In the JSON or functional stylesheet formats, it is possible to specify a function as the value for a style property.
-In this manner, the style value can be specified functionally on a per-element basis.
+In the JSON or function stylesheet formats, it is possible to specify a function as the value for a style property.
+In this manner, the style value can be specified via a function on a per-element basis.

 <span class="important-indicator"></span> Note that if using the JSON stylesheet format, it will not be possible to serialise and deserialise your stylesheet to JSON proper.